 In 2014, the economy grew gradually, enterprises increased their demand for floor space to launch new stores and expand plant capacity.
-However, the total floor space of construction license permits decreased by year on year, with residential properties decreasing by 12.53%, owing to a new residential decrease in properties construction projects.
+However, the total floor space of construction license permits decreased by year on year, with residential properties decreasing by 12.53%, owing to a decrease in new residential properties construction projects.
 In 2015 Q1, the annual growth rate of the total floor space of construction license permits decreased to -13.38%, with residential properties decreasing to -20.25%.